Google Analytics can be a little intimidating at first, but it’s a great tool that allows you to track a customer’s journey through your website.

 Here's how Google Analytics helps with optimization:

 Be sure to ask your customers what they think of your website.
-Ask them what information they would like to see.
 After all, you're optimizing your website to improve their experience and grow your business!

 Every site visitor has monetary value.
-And you can actually determine what that value is by setting up “Goals” within your Google Analytics.
+You can actually determine what that value is by setting up “Goals” within your Google Analytics.

 There are so many different Goal types you can play around with.